 These are fun to make and allow you to have a tiny indoor garden.
 There’s no better feeling than creating your own garden and watching it grow.
 Click the image to book yourself onto a locally run workshop and create your own.

-Caring for your Plants
+Parenting your Plants

 The easiest way to find out if your plant needs watered is if you poke your finger into the soil about two thirds of the way up your finger, and if the soil sticks, and feels damp it doesn’t need watered.
-However, because humidity affects plants especially in the winter with our central heating on give the leaves a wee mist with water and that will keep it happy.
+However, because humidity affects plants especially with central heating it is good to give the leaves a wee mist with water to keep it happy.

 Talk to them – When people say they talk to their plants to help them grow, it is not because they like a wee story or two (although maybe they do who really knows), it’s because they thrive on the carbon dioxide we breathe out and then we thrive on their oxygen.
 Everybody wins!